billtrowbridge/mapdemos/Git_Intro.md

 > echo "This is a new file." > newfile.txt
 ```

-(2) Add files to the local repository
+(2) Add files to the local repository.
+This picks up new files, edits, and file deletions, even renames.
 ```
 > git add .
 ```